useblocks/groundwork/docs/signals.rst

 The used function must accept as first parameter the sender/plugin, which send the signal.
 After this multiple, optional keyword arguments must be accepted as well.

-The parameter **sender** can be used during registration, do receive signals only from specific senders/plugins.
+The parameter **sender** can be used during registration to receive signals only from specific senders/plugins.

 Best practice: Pattern clean up
 '''''''''''''''''''''''''''''''